shansou504/nasplay/README.md

 ```

 Lastly, as mentioned before, you will need to define your server's IP from within the Roku app in order to access your data.
 After closing and reopening the app, your media should be ready to view.

+If all goes well, you can (on Linux) create a systemd service file to run the server perpetually.